secretrobotron/appmaker/install.md

     cd nudgepad
     # need to install modules globally so different sites can use em
     sudo npm install -g
+    # then install it locally, because npm is weird :)
+    npm install

 ### Nix & Mac - Start NudgePad